 The Park Plaza Victoria Amsterdam has a prominent place in pop culture, having been host to such esteemed guests as Louis Armstrong, Mata Hari, and Christian Dior.

 The hotel boasts 300 rooms, but they are consistently spacious and well-appointed, with no losers among the bunch.
-They are decorated and furnished in a style that is simple but tastefully contemporary.
+They are decorated and furnished in a simple but tastefully contemporary style.